-In case of financial facilities from CDR Lenders in accordance with MRA and non-CDR lenders, fund based working capital facilities of ₹ 28.95 Crore (previous year ₹ 19.67 Crore), and non-fund based working capital facilities are secured by first pari passu charge except PFC's FITL I and II on all chargeable present and future tangible / intangible movable assets of each of the Borrowers, first charge on all chargeable present and future immovable assets (excluding the identified properties) of each of the Borrowers, first charge on all present and future chargeable current assets of each of the Borrowers, first charge over Trust and Retention Account ('TRA') and other bank accounts of the Borrowers, pledge of equity shares held by SEL in its identified domestic subsidiaries and a joint venture which are forming part of the Borrowers, negative lien over the equity shares held by SEL in SE Forge Limited, negative lien over the shares of Suzlon Energy Limited, Mauritius ('SELM') and AE Rotor Holding BV held by SEL, pledge of certain equity shares of SEL held by its promoters, personal guarantee of the chairman and managing director of SEL and limited personal guarantee of an erstwhile director of a subsidiary.
+- i.
+In case of financial facilities from Lenders in accordance with Resolution Plan ₹ Nil classified as longterm borrowings and non-fund based working capital facilities are secured by first pari-passu charge over all current assets of each of the Borrowers as on the effective date (except for certain identified assets), present and future current assets under identified orders and in case of SGSL all current assets of both present and future, first pari-passu charge with new PSF Lenders (under liquidation scenario) on current assets of Borrowers (except SGSL) generated from execution of WTG orders pursuant to availment of Assessed Project Specific Facilities ('APSF) where inventory (if any) as on effective date is utilised as per assessment of such orders, second charge on cash flows arising out of such new orders which are funded by APSF with ceding first charge to such new PSF Lender, first pari-passu charge over all fixed assets of Borrowers whether movable or immovable, first charge over Trust and Retention Account ('TRA') and of the Borrowers and DSR account to assenting lenders (excluding IREDA), first pari-passu pledge of equity shares held by SEL in its identified domestic subsidiaries and a joint venture which are forming part of the Borrowers, except SGSL where the pledge is till conversion of CCPS into equity shares of SGSL, negative lien over the equity shares held by SEL in SE Forge Limited, Suzlon Energy Limited, Mauritius ('SELM') and AE Rotor Holding BV held by SEL, first pari-passu pledge of certain equity shares of SEL held by the promoters and other members of the SEL promotor group, brand image of Suzlon, personal guarantee of the chairman and managing director of SEL and corporate guarantee of each Borrower. - ii.
+In case of financial facilities from CDR Lenders in accordance with MRA and non-CDR lenders, fund based working capital facilities of ₹ Nil (previous year ₹ 28.95 Crore), and non-fund based working capital facilities are secured by first pari passu charge except PFC's FITL I and II on all chargeable present and future tangible / intangible movable assets of each of the Borrowers, first charge on all present and future immovable assets (excluding the identified properties) of each of the Borrowers, first charge on all present and future chargeable current assets of each of the Borrowers, first charge over Trust and Retention Account ('TRA') and other bank accounts of the Borrowers, pledge of equity shares held by SEL in its identified domestic subsidiaries and a joint venture which are forming part of the Borrowers, negative lien over the equity shares held by SEL in SE Forge Limited, negative lien over the shares of Suzlon Energy Limited, Mauritius ('SELM') and AE Rotor Holding BV held by SEL, pledge of certain equity shares of SEL held by its promoters, personal guarantee of the chairman and managing director of SEL and limited personal guarantee of an erstwhile director of a subsidiary.

-The rate of interest on cash credit from banks and long-term borrowings is 11.00% p.a. depending upon the prime lending rate of the bank and financial institutions, wherever applicable, and the interest rate spread agreed with the banks.
+The rate of interest on cash credit from banks and long-term borrowings is 9.00% p.a. (previous year: 11.00% p.a.) depending upon the prime lending rate of the bank and financial institutions, wherever applicable, and the interest rate spread agreed with the banks.